bss/dotfiles/atom/atom.symlink/packages/nuclide-format-js/README.md

 const e = require('e');
 ```

-Each group is then ordered by the module name (the string on the right hand side), ignoring
+Each group is then ordered by the module name (the string on the right hand side), with capitalized names being first.
-its letter casing.
 The reason for using the module name as opposed to the type or value names
 on the left hand side is that with changing names in destructuring it is more likely that lines
 would shift, causing merge conflicts.
 Type and object destructuring lists are also sorted by
-imported names, with uncapitalized names grouped first.
+local names, with capitalized names grouped first.

 ### Scope